HC005/HCPlayer/README.md

  player.seekToOnDoubleTap();
 ```

-## 3. Initialize ExoPlayer
+## 3. Initialize Player
-Initialize your ExoPlayer in VideoPlayer as follow :
+Initialize your Player in VideoPlayer as follow :

  ```java
   cacheDataSourceFactory = new CacheDataSourceFactory(